revpriest/pyPriceAgent/README.md

 The output now contains tables showing the average gain in price of the assets after a TA event happened.
-In this case was can see that after a Bullish
-RSI Weekly event, the price was up an average of
-0.3% 1 day later, 0.4% two days later, 1.2% 10
-days later etc.
+In this case in the third line of the table we can see that after a Bullish Sequential event, the price was up an average of 0.3% 1 day later, 0.4% two days later, 1.2% 10 days later etc.

 Below that is a table telling us what proportion of the triggers were followed by a gain of 10% in the next 1 day / 5 days / 10 days.

-We can see that a bullish RSI signal was followed by a 10% rise within ten days 4 out of 40 times, and within 15 days it'd hit that 10% target six times.
+We can see that a bullish RSI signal was followed by a 10% rise within ten days 3 out of 40 times, and within 25 days it'd hit that 10% target ten out of 40 times.

 Note that the email summary output only contains one row for each ticker in the list.
 It shows the one in which the most triggers happened on any given day.
-TSCO had both a squention red 9 daily and an increasing RSI daily signal 358 days ago.
+TSCO had both a sequential red 9 daily *and* an increasing RSI daily signal 358 days ago.

 ```
 From: example@gmail.com